Junyi-Yan/STIM/README.md

 # STIM

-This is the source code of TKDE paper "<font color="#0099ff">Address Anomalies at Critical Crossroads for Graph Anomaly Detection</font>".
+This is the source code of TKDE paper ["Address Anomalies at Critical Crossroads for Graph Anomaly Detection"](https://ieeexplore.ieee.org/abstract/document/11183627).

 # Overview